DFE-Digital/teacher-success/docs/content.md

     description: "Whether you want information on training, resources during training, or a space to connect with other trainees, the Teacher Training Hub is the place for all trainees."
     image:
         path: "content/teacher.png"
-        alt: "An image of a teacher teaching a classroom of children"
+        alt: "A teacher teaching a classroom of children"
 ```

 For the `with_image` header, you can use `image` with `path` and `alt` to set the image within the header.